frostoven/Cosmosis-Blender-Add-On/README.md

 ## Usage

-**Note**: This plugin targets Comosis 0.73 and up.
-Lower version will not work with this plugin.
+**Note**: This add-on targets Cosmosis 0.74 and up.
+Lower versions will not work with this add-on.

-This plugin eliminates the need to learn Cosmosis mesh codes.
+This add-on eliminates the need to learn Cosmosis mesh codes.
 Simply click the mesh you want to configure, press `Insert` (or search for Cosmosis Object Properties), and select the item you want: